 The Order Scheme would be a high-density form of development, providing 282 homes, with a total uplift of 209 from the existing 73 units, commercial and community facilities and public realm improvements.
 The Order Scheme would make best use of well-located land.

 The Order Scheme would deliver new housing in the context of significant housing need nationally and locally.
 The massive imbalance between housing supply and housing demand in London is unarguable.
 The London Plan sets a target of 52,000 homes a year in the context of a Strategic Housing Market Assessment identifying a need for 66,000.
-At Paragraph 1.08, the London Plan notes that: “the growth in population and jobs has not been matched by the growth in the number of homes and type of homes London needs, driving up rents and house prices to levels that have priced many Londoners out of the market.”
-GG4A notes that those involved in planning and development must ensure that more homes are delivered.
-Policy SD1B2 states that Boroughs should support development which creates housing choice for Londoners.
+At Paragraph 1.0.8, the London Plan notes that: “the growth in population and jobs has not been matched by the growth in the number of homes and type of homes London needs, driving up rents and house prices to levels that have priced many Londoners out of the market.”
+GG4 (A) notes that those involved in planning and development must ensure that more homes are delivered.
+Policy SD1(B)(2) states that Boroughs should support development which creates housing choice for Londoners.

-The NPPF (at CDXX) notes at Paragraph 61 the objective of “significantly boosting the supply of homes.”
-The London Plan talks in the Mayor's foreword to there being “no quick fixes to the housing crisis London faces” and the Council talks in its City Plan at paragraph 8.8 in terms of the Borough suffering an “acute shortage of affordable housing and the continued need to provide for family-sized homes.”
+The NPPF (at CDC.1) notes at Paragraph 61 the objective of “significantly boosting the supply of homes.”
+The London Plan talks in the Mayor's foreword to there being “no quick fixes to the housing crisis London faces” and the Council talks in its 2018 Local Plan (CDC.3) under the Vision, Objectives and Challenges that the Borough’s challenges include “the Mayor’s housing target for the borough is increasing” and “the number of affordable homes built of falling.”

 The crisis faced in the affordable housing sector is significantly worse than that faced in the housing sector in general.